emnify/product-docs/docs/services/network/global-iot-network.md

   - Utilizing extended coverage feature with more retransmissions to ensure data gets delivered
 - Smaller module size - to enable smaller device use cases

-Because LTE-M and NB-IoT rely on LTE infrastructure they are also deployed in a multitude of different frequency bands.
+Because LTE-M and NB-IoT rely on LTE infrastructure they're also deployed in a multitude of different frequency bands.
 A total of 26 bands have been specified for their use.
 To deploy NB-IoT and LTE-M in multiple countries and regions, the modules need to support the operator frequency bands.